-There always seem to be events, holidays, or birthday to buy gifts for.
+There always seem to be events, holidays, or birthdays to buy gifts for.
 In the last few years, I’ve made a concerted effort to select gifts that would not bring clutter to the recipient.
 In doing so, I came up with a list of clutter-free gift ideas for all ages.

 Simplifying & clutter-free gift ideas